The Creation

 frame of reference

-There is yet another possibility concerning the amount of time it took God to create the universe.
-Albert Einstein’s theory of general relativity predicts certain things about matter, space, and time.
-For instance, the faster something moves, the slower time passes relative to it.
-This fact actually has been proven by setting two identical atomic clocks at exactly the same time, placing one on a spacecraft orbiting the earth, and leaving the other one behind.
-When the one which had been traveling at a high rate of speed returned, it was running a little slower than the one which had remained stationary, because time actually had passed slower relative to the swiftly moving clock than to the fixed clock.
+This fact actually has been proven by setting two identical atomic clocks to exactly the same time, placing one on a spacecraft orbiting the earth, and leaving the other one behind.
+When the one which had been traveling at a high rate of speed returned, it was running a little slower than the one which had remained stationary.
+This is because time actually had passed slower relative to the swiftly moving clock than to the fixed clock.

 the second greater than the first